huggla/Disk-less_Rancher/README.md

 Thats it.
 Boot the new image.
 Rancher Server will now recognize the host and not add a new one.

+## Optimizing Docker images for disk-less hosts

+You should note the size of your Docker images when you run purely in ram.
+The larger the image, the less memory will be available as working memory for running containers.
+You can also save much memory if all images running on a host share the same base image, for example the official Alpine image.
+Even though a base image is used by many running containers, it is still only downloaded once.
+Another thing you need to look at is how the services inside your Docker images are configured.
+Many images requires you to mount a volume if you want something else than the default configuration.
+To avoid adding volumes, make sure that important settings can be set with runtime environment variables.

+If you need inspiration on how to optimize your Docker images for diskless hosts, or if you just want a image to try out, then take a look at my images: https://hub.docker.com/u/huggla/

 ## Creating a cheep cluster of Rancher hosts

 Imagine that you need a server but have no money to buy one.